Parent Mentor

 Kid Tested, Teacher Approved

 Having a Parent Mentor in the classroom is good for everyone.
 Teachers see social-emotional and academic gains for their students from having a Parent Mentor in the classroom.
-One hundred percent of teachers surveyed would recommend the program to others.
 Interested in learning more?